JanHendrikVanHeusden/Kute/README.md

    * But the Kotlin version should not have runtime implications
        * All versions of Kotlin produce Java 8+ compatible code
    * Also tested with Kotlin `1.3` without issues
+     * I.e., no issues at the time of writing
+     * No effort or even guarantees that 1.3 compatibility will be maintained

 ### Dependencies
 * **Kute** is built with **zero-dependencies** as a basic principle.<br>